Pretty Baby (Vanessa Carlton song)

-"Pretty Baby" is a song by American singer-songwriter Vanessa Carlton from her 2002 debut album, Be Not Nobody.
+"Pretty Baby" is a song by American singer-songwriter Vanessa Carlton from her debut studio album, Be Not Nobody (2002).
 The song was released as the third single from the album in on December 2, 2002, but did not experience prolonged chart success in the United States or abroad.

 Awards and accolades

 "Pretty Baby" was nominated for Choice Love Song at the 2003 Teen Choice Awards but lost to "Crazy in Love" by Beyoncé and Jay-Z.